American Institute for Advanced Investment Management LLP Acquires 50 Shares of Costco Wholesale Co. (NASDAQ:COST)

-Several other hedge funds and other institutional investors have also modified their holdings of the stock.
-United Bank increased its stake in Costco Wholesale by 9.2% during the first quarter.
-United Bank now owns 5,254 shares of the retailer’s stock valued at $3,026,000 after acquiring an additional 444 shares during the period.
-Mirae Asset Global Investments Co.
-Ltd. raised its stake in shares of Costco Wholesale by 33.6% in the 1st quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 383,691 shares of the retailer’s stock valued at $220,948,000 after buying an additional 96,566 shares in the last quarter.
-Verity Asset Management Inc. bought a new position in shares of Costco Wholesale during the 1st quarter worth about $54,000.
-Pensionmark Financial Group LLC acquired a new stake in shares of Costco Wholesale during the 1st quarter valued at about $202,000.
-Finally, Financial Engines Advisors L.L.C. raised its position in Costco Wholesale by 149.9% in the first quarter.
-Financial Engines Advisors L.L.C. now owns 2,516 shares of the retailer’s stock worth $1,449,000 after purchasing an additional 1,509 shares in the last quarter.
+Several other hedge funds have also recently added to or reduced their stakes in COST.
+BLB&B Advisors LLC grew its holdings in shares of Costco Wholesale by 12.1% in the 2nd quarter.
+BLB&B Advisors LLC now owns 24,472 shares of the retailer’s stock worth $11,729,000 after purchasing an additional 2,648 shares during the last quarter.
+Captrust Financial Advisors increased its holdings in shares of Costco Wholesale by 7.4% during the second quarter.
+Captrust Financial Advisors now owns 87,653 shares of the retailer’s stock worth $42,011,000 after buying an additional 6,049 shares in the last quarter.
+Robeco Institutional Asset Management B.V. raised its stake in shares of Costco Wholesale by 1.1% in the second quarter.
+Robeco Institutional Asset Management B.V. now owns 804,161 shares of the retailer’s stock valued at $385,414,000 after acquiring an additional 8,970 shares during the last quarter.
+DAVENPORT & Co LLC boosted its holdings in shares of Costco Wholesale by 2.7% in the 2nd quarter.
+DAVENPORT & Co LLC now owns 21,900 shares of the retailer’s stock worth $10,496,000 after acquiring an additional 578 shares in the last quarter.
+Finally, Mather Group LLC. grew its position in Costco Wholesale by 15.2% during the 1st quarter.
+Mather Group LLC. now owns 2,316 shares of the retailer’s stock worth $1,334,000 after acquiring an additional 306 shares during the last quarter.
 Institutional investors and hedge funds own 66.03% of the company’s stock.

 Costco Wholesale Trading Down 0.0 %

-The firm also recently announced a quarterly dividend, which was paid on Thursday, November 10th.
-Shareholders of record on Friday, October 28th were issued a dividend of $0.90 per share.
-This represents a $3.60 dividend on an annualized basis and a yield of 0.79%.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, November 10th.
+Shareholders of record on Friday, October 28th were issued a $0.90 dividend.
 The ex-dividend date was Thursday, October 27th.
-Costco Wholesale’s dividend payout ratio is presently 27.21%.
+This represents a $3.60 annualized dividend and a dividend yield of 0.79%.
+Costco Wholesale’s dividend payout ratio (DPR) is currently 27.21%.

-COST has been the topic of several analyst reports.
-Tigress Financial lowered their price objective on Costco Wholesale from $678.00 to $635.00 and set a “buy” rating on the stock in a research note on Wednesday, December 21st.
-Raymond James cut their price objective on Costco Wholesale from $600.00 to $560.00 and set an “outperform” rating for the company in a report on Monday, September 26th.
-Wells Fargo & Company lowered their target price on shares of Costco Wholesale from $490.00 to $450.00 in a report on Friday, December 9th.
-Morgan Stanley cut their price target on shares of Costco Wholesale from $560.00 to $525.00 and set an “overweight” rating for the company in a report on Friday, September 23rd.
-Finally, Truist Financial decreased their price objective on shares of Costco Wholesale from $557.00 to $538.00 in a research note on Friday, December 9th.
-Four equities research analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus price target of $552.00.

 Costco Wholesale Company Profile